 Mike also had more personality and presence that any room or stage could hold!

 Mike and I quickly became friends.
 We discovered we both had the same private drum instructor, Garey Williams, while growing up.
 Garey told me later that he had a hard time teaching Mike since he would be in tears of laughter half-way through each lesson.
 The stuff that Mike was playing was so mind-blowing to me that I finally took some lessons with him at Seattle Drum School.
 I learned then that he was a great instructor as well.
 I too found myself in tears of laughter half-way through each lesson!

 Years later, I called Mike to see if he would teach drum lessons at Moore Brothers Music.
 I always love to see kids faces light up when they first meet Mike and they always leave the lesson with a smile on their face.

 Mike brings unparalleled positive energy and enthusiasm to his teaching and playing.
 His drumming performances are simply jaw-dropping, mixed with lightning fast machine-gun rolls, 4-way independence, and spontaneous creativity.
 His styles range from jazz to speed metal and everything in between.

-Days at Saffron: Sundays, Mondays, Tuesdays
+Days: Sundays, Mondays, Tuesdays